bekk/bekk-christmas/post/ux/four-definitions-of-design.md

 ![A spectrum of design titles](/assets/03a-titles.png "Jasper Stephenson maps designer titles over a timeline of the project phases they are most involved in.
 Source: The spectrum of design roles in 2018 | UX Collective")

+_Jasper Stephenson maps designer titles over a timeline of the project phases they are most involved in.
+Source: The spectrum of design roles in 2018 | UX Collective_

 ![The UX spectrum](/assets/03b-titles.png "The UX spectrum shows a wide variety of profiles even within UX, depending on their strengths in certain skills.
 Source: Vitamintalent")

+_The UX spectrum shows a wide variety of profiles even within UX, depending on their strengths in certain skills.
+Source: Vitamintalent_

 ## 4. Design is a set of questions.